gregbo/mininet_frr/make_vm/README.md

 password.
 Also, do not choose frr as a user.
 That user will be created later, dedicated to running FRR.

-Select the option to install the OpenSSH server and import an SSH identity.
+Select the option to install the OpenSSH server and allow password access.
-(Importing the identify from Github works great if you have that setup).
+An SSH client is the easiest way to run multiple terminal sessions in the VM at one time.
+You can also import an SSH identity to avoid typing a password.

-If you do not use a secure password (as I did above), you probably should not allow password auth over SSH.
+(Importing the identify from Github works great if you have that setup on github.com).

 Once the install completes, select Reboot now.
 If the screen pauses and complains about the cdrom, just press ENTER.

 Once the reboot is complete,
-you can find the IP address either through the virt-manager or by logging the VM terminal with the user name and password and running the ip command:
+you can find the IP address to give to the SSH client either through the virt-manager or by logging the VM terminal with the user name and password and running the ip command: